Neuberg cubic: Other terminology: 21-point curve, 37-point curve

 The attached figure shows the Neuberg cubic of triangle △ABC with all the above mentioned 21 special points on it.

 In a paper published in 1925, B. H. Brown reported his discovery of 16 additional special points on the Neuberg cubic making the total number of then known special points on the cubic 37.
 Because of this, the Neuberg cubic is also sometimes referred to as the 37-point cubic.
 Currently, a huge number of special points are known to lie on the Neuberg cubic.
-Gilbert's Catalogue has a special page dedicated to a listing of such special points which are also triangle centers.
+Gibert's Catalogue has a special page dedicated to a listing of such special points which are also triangle centers.